sermon: The Sin of Self-Deception

 The people came to regard that very highly, but their regard eventually turned to superstition and the superstition turned to idolatry.

-Turn to II Kings 18, to a number of years later in the history of Israel and Judah.
+Turn to II Kings 18.
+This happened a number of years later in the history of Israel and Judah.
 Hezekiah is now king and one of the reforms is taking place under him.

 They were now worshipping it.
 Incense, a symbol of prayer—they were praying to it and it had turned into an idol into their minds.
 Human nature has to be guarded against.
 It will take advantage of our willingness to be deceived.
 It is almost as if we want to be deceived.